joshbegley/nyt-latest/previous.md

-**Julio Rodriguez's big mistake helped Yankees clinch a playoff spot: 'Kind of a freak thing'**\
+**Julio ​​Rodríguez's big mistake helped Yankees clinch a playoff spot: 'Kind of a freak thing'**\
 `The Yankees seemed to celebrate extra hard since many of them were on last year’s team that missed the playoffs.`\
 https://nytimes.com/athletic/5778555/2024/09/19/yankees-clinch-playoff-spot/